 1. PAX Gold

-PAX Gold (PAXG) is a gold-backed crypto issued by Paxos Trust Company.
-It uses physical gold from the London Bullion Market Association (LBMA) in a 1:1 ratio.
-This means 1 PAXG equals one troy ounce (400g) of LBMA gold.
+PAX Gold (PAXG) is a gold‑backed crypto issued by Paxos Trust Company.
+It uses physical gold from the London Bullion Market Association (LBMA) with a 1:1 ratio.
+So, 1 PAXG equals one troy ounce (400 g) of LBMA gold.

-All gold underlying PAXG is stored in LBMA vaults.
-It is also audited monthly to ensure the number of PAXG tokens in circulation matches the amount of physical gold.
-While the gold of investors who purchase PAXG will be stored in Paxos’ custodian.
-Another feature PAX Gold offers is the redemption of PAXG tokens for LBMA physical gold.
+All gold backing PAXG is stored in LBMA vaults and audited monthly to ensure the number of PAXG tokens in circulation matches the gold held.
+Investor‑purchased gold is stored by Paxos’s custodian.
+Another feature is the ability to redeem PAXG tokens for LBMA gold.

 2. Tether Gold

-Tether Gold (XAUt) is a gold-backed crypto issued and controlled by TG Commodities Limited – Tether’s sister company.
-Like PAX Gold, XAUt also uses a 1:1 ratio, meaning 1 XAUt equals 1 troy ounce of LBMA gold.
-All LBMA gold underlying XAUt is held in vaults in Switzerland.
+Tether Gold (XAUt) is a gold‑backed crypto issued and controlled by TG Commodities Limited—a subsidiary of Tether.
+So, similar to PAX Gold, XAUt uses a 1:1 ratio, meaning 1 XAUt equals 1 troy ounce of LBMA gold.
+All LBMA gold backing XAUt is stored in Swiss vaults.

 Pros of Gold-Backed Crypto

-• 🥇 Stable value.
-The main advantage of gold-backed crypto is that the asset is pegged to the price of gold.
-Thus, its price will remain stable following the price of gold even if most other crypto assets are experiencing a bear market.
+- 🥇 Price Stability: The primary advantage of gold‑backed crypto is that its value is pegged to gold.
+Therefore, its price remains stable, following gold’s market movements even when most other crypto assets decline.

 You can find out information about the liquidity and transparency of a token through tokenomics.
 The following article will help you understand how to use tokenomics.